nfdi-de/section-metadata-wg-onto/deliverables/Terminology-Development-Recommendations.md

 collaborating with these developers.

 ## Glossary
+**Editor Note:** We might want to outsource this glossary to a different page/doc, as I imagine this to come in handy also in other docs we'll write, e.g. https://github.com/nfdi-de/section-metadata-wg-onto/pull/28/commits/38410712b3c82a9bbe9b9ad5a5c172b8bcc20504

 | Term | Meaning | further reading/sources                      |
 |------|---------|----------------------------------------------|
 | terminology       | either an ontology, thesaurus or controlled vocabulary |    |